CarlEkman/CarlEkman.github.io/resume.md

 <div>
 ### <s>Cruitway</s>
 **Partner, designer** – <a href="http://www.cruitway.com">Website</a>
 Partner and member of the tech team for a digital recruitment startup.
-UI/UX-design for native and web, brand manager and graphic designer.
-Currently passive partner and advisor.
+UI/UX-design for native and web, developer, brand manager and graphic designer.
-<span class="caption">July 2012 - May 2017</span>
+<span class="caption">February 2014 - December 2017</span>
 </div>

 <br/>